Work in a much more collaborative way by removing silos and aligning teams to deliver continuous improvements to your CX operations.

 To ensure that this shift is as smooth as possible, you should look at every development innovation and how the end customer uses it.
 In the past, you may have had situations where a change has taken place and the developers have built to the brief.
 However, how they anticipate the system being used, and how a customer actually uses it can be very different.
 By always testing and working from the customer’s point of view, the transition from staging into live should be as smooth as possible.

-Get buy-in from your business stakeholders to implement DevOps practices in your contact center with our free business case template
+Get buy-in from your business stakeholders to implement DevOps practices in your contact center

 The planning stage is where you will schedule all elements of a project and allocate resources.
 To ensure speed and quality, include the following best practices:

 - Get set for continuous testing by specifying which tools must be used to monitor the new deployment.